aaronpope007/SLP-Caseload-Tracker/README.md

   - Status tracking (active/discharged)
   - Speech/language concerns
   - Date added to caseload
+- **Archive Functionality**: Archive students to hide them from main views while keeping data accessible
+  - Toggle between Active and Archived views
+  - Archived students don't appear on dashboard or in active lists
+  - Easy unarchive option to restore students
 - **Search Functionality**: Search students by name, grade, or concerns
-- **Student Detail Pages**: Dedicated pages for each student showing all associated goals
+- **Student Detail Pages**: Dedicated pages for each student showing all associated goals with enhanced organization

 ### 🎯 Goal Management
 - **Goal Creation**: Set individual goals for each student with: